dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 This project uses Jest + React Testing Library for unit testing and Playwright for e2e testing.

+Note that while all tests are executed in CI/CD pipelines, for e2e tests their is a difference between where and how the tests are executed.

+In CI, which occurs on push and in pull requests, we execute the e2e tests against a dockerised container instance of fingertips running in the github runner agent.

+In CD, which occurs when code merges into main, we execute the e2e tests against the azure instance of fingertips that has just been deployed to.

+For local development we also have the option to run the tests locally against mocks or against a dockerised container instance of fingertips.

 ### Running the Unit tests

 ```bash